TLWebdesign/PHP-Version-List-Extended/README.md

 ### Version 1.0.2
 * Added Sorting and Search (column|row) options to the domains table
 * Fixed subdomain detection
+* Improved layout to always be 100% width.

 ### Version 1.0.1
 * Added reseller column to admin view.